neliousness/epic-travel-assistant-backend/README.md

-# Spring Boot REST API
+# Epic Travel Assistant REST API

 This Spring Boot application provides a REST API with endpoints to retrieve city information and manage user registration and authentication.